DC20-dev/dc20-dev.github.io/index.md

 # My Technical Arsenal

-Here’s a quick look at all the areas I’ve dived into and the tools I’ve mastered along the way.
+Here’s a quick look at all the areas I’ve dived into and the tools I’ve used along the way.

 ### Programming Languages & Build Systems <iconify-icon icon="mdi:code-braces-box"></iconify-icon>